Aros-Technology-Studio/AST-Aros-Financial-Paradigm/02_nodechain_engine/network_consensus_model.md

 ## 4. Time-Sync and Leader Rotation

 A deterministic **clock sync protocol** ensures that validator windows are aligned.
-Leader nodes are rotated on a round-robin basis every **X blocks**, with fallback logic in case of non-response or timeout.
+Leader nodes are rotated on a round-robin basis every **X epochs**, with fallback logic in case of non-response or timeout.

 Time discrepancies above a certain threshold automatically initiate a **fallback leader swap**.